 Total Cost of Ownership

 For instance, when purchasing a vehicle, you have the cost of the vehicle itself, but that’s only a portion of the total cost of ownership.
 Other costs to consider include: taxes and insurance, tag and title fees, fuel, and regular maintenance to extend its lifetime.
-Some vehicles, particularly those that require specialised parts or service, will have a higher total cost of ownership.
+Some vehicles, particularly those that require specialized parts or service, will have a higher total cost of ownership.

 Using the total cost of ownership analysis allows a business to find the lowest total lifetime cost for purchasing and operating goods and services.
 Though it isn’t necessary to subject all purchases to a total cost of ownership analysis, it is crucial to do it for any purchase that will bring rather significant operating and maintenance costs over a long usable life.
 The total cost of ownership analysis is commonly used when it comes to purchasing things such as: vehicles, property, computer systems and software, machines and other equipment.